janakaspl/google-publisher/readme.txt

 == Screenshots ==

 1. Manage your AdSense account and access Webmaster Tools from the plugin.
+Use Automated Mobile Ads for one-click mobile ad layouts and formats.
 2. Click to add advertisements to your site.
 Create different placements for each page template.
 3. View the layout for each page, with advertisement areas visualized next to your content flow.
 4. Preview example advertisements alongside your content.

 == Changelog ==

+= 11 December 2014  =
+The following change does not require a plugin update, and was fixed server-side.

+* Full roll out of Automated Mobile Ads.

 = 8 December 2014, Plugin version 1.0.0 =
 Renamed the plugin from "Google Publisher Plugin" to "AdSense Plugin", and moved it out of beta.